vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-administration-statements/download-and-ingest-statements/download-and-ingest-syntax.md

 If error occurs when downloading, delete the corresponding data files in `data/download` directory and try to download again.
 If error occurs again, please raise us an issue on [GitHub](https://github.com/vesoft-inc/nebula/issues).
 When data download is done, re-execute the command leads to no actions.

-When the offline sst data download is done, it can be ingested into the storage service via `INGEST` command.
+When the offline SST data download is done, it can be ingested into the storage service via `INGEST` command.
 `INGEST` command is as follows:

 ```bash